Embedding Network Autoregression for time series analysis and causal peer effect inference: Embedding Network Autoregressive Model

 \subsection{Random Dot Product Graph}

-Latent position random graph models assume that a network is created by random edges independently sampled over the Euclidean space constrained with respect to a kernel of latent positions associated with edges.
-In a $K$-dimensional random dot product graph (RDPG), this kernel is the dot product of two $K$-dimensional latent vectors.
+Latent position random graph models assume that a network is created by random edges independently sampled with probabilities that are functions of distance kernels between latent positions of vertices in some underlying latent space.
+In a $K$-dimensional random dot product graph (RDPG), this distance kernel is the dot product of two $K$-dimensional latent vectors.
 We outline the RDPG model below.